dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 will elude many economists.
 I do not have the data or the expertise to predict how this will unfold, nor does anyone.
 It is not necessarily disastrous for America or the global economy, but there is significant potential for disruption.
-Again, it's not necessarily worse, but the acceleration in economic trends along with qualitative aspects of the crisis will cause it to elude understanding.
+Again, it is not necessarily the magnitude of the crisis which is worrying, but the acceleration in economic trends along with qualitative aspects of the crisis will cause it to elude understanding, triggering poor reaction among nations.

 ###